Talking Dateline: True Crime, True Impact

 But no, we don't fight over them.
 Have you ever seen a story break in the news and say, oh,

-I want that.
+I want that one?

 I'm thinking of the Gilgo Beach.

-Are you working on that?
-Yeah.
-I was on that story from like many, many times.
+I was on that story from like many, many years ago.
+When it was just the missing girl story.

+Yeah, yeah.
 Before we knew it was Gilgo Beach.

-A lot of these stories we'll follow for three, four, five, ten years or more before we are eventually able to put them on the air because I've had multiple develop and develop develop like I've had multiple pregnancies on the same show
+A lot of these stories we'll follow for three, four, five, ten years or more before we are eventually able to put them on the air.
+I've had multiple.

-why do you think this show resonates with so many people
+Why do you think this show resonates with so many people?

-I think it's a lot of things I mean I think we've figured out how to tell a story in a way that you guys appreciate and find captivating, which is, you know, no small achievement after all these years.
+I mean, I think we've figured out how to tell a story in a way that you guys appreciate and find captivating, which is, you know, no small achievement after all these years.

-I did not see true crime taken off.
+I did not see True Crime taken off.

 When Dateline started, when it was said to me, we want to do hour-long murders.
 This was in like 2005, 2006.